the-events-calendar/image-widget/readme.txt

 * Supports override of template so that you can override the template for your theme!
 * Responsive

-Supported Languages:

-* Arabic
-* Brazilian Portuguese
-* Dutch
-* German
-* Hebrew
-* Italian
-* Japanese
-* Polish
-* Spanish
-* Swedish

-If you would like your own language to be supported, please [contribute translations](http://wordpress.org/support/topic/image-widget-40-translations-needed-2).

 This plugin is actively supported and we will do our best to help you.
 In return we simply as 3 things:

 1. Help Out.
 If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
 Might even be a good way to get to know us and lead to some paid work if you freelance.
 Also, we are happy to post translations if you provide them.